Testing for COVID-19

 Which COVID-19 test should I get?

-If you are at higher risk of severe illness, make a plan with your GP or healthcare professional about what you should do if you get symptoms.
+If you are at higher risk, make a plan with your GP or healthcare professional about what you should do if you get symptoms.

 Your doctor may give you a referral for a PCR test or give you a PCR self-collect test to use if you get symptoms.

 PCR testing is available without a GP referral at select dedicated SA Pathology sites.
 Bookings are required.